KemalAkin/kemalakin.github.io/_talks/introduction-cosmology.md

 location: "Istanbul Technical University, Turkey"
 ---

-This lecture is designed as introduction to cosmology.
+This lecture is designed as an introduction to cosmology.
 Dynamics of the universe is formalized with the power of GR starting from the first principles.
+Evolution of the universe for various energy/matter content is derived and current status of the universe is discussed in the light of latest observations.

 You can access to record of the talk from [here.](https://www.youtube.com/watch?v=jf2ufe3by9U&list=PL23uNIuuSqCIDCQCOXHiNVPXMQ9auzxqI&index=2)